LexGLUE: A Benchmark Dataset for Legal Language Understanding in English: Vision -- Future Considerations

 \section{Vision -- Future Considerations}

-Beyond the scope of this work and the examined baseline models, we identify four major factors that could potentially advance the state of the art in LexGLUE and legal NLP more generally: \textbf{Long Documents:} Several Transformer-based models~\cite{Longformer, BigBird, Kitaev2020Reformer, choromanski2021rethinking} have been proposed to handle long documents by exploring sparse attention.
-The publicly available models (Longformer, BigBird) can handle sequences up to 4096 sub-words, which is largely exceeded in three out of seven LexGLUE tasks (Figure~\ref{fig:lengths}). \textbf{Structured Text:} Current models for long documents, like Longformer and BigBird, do not consider the document structure (e.g., sentences, paragraphs, sections).
+Beyond the scope of this work and the examined baseline models, we identify four major factors that could potentially advance the state of the art in LexGLUE and legal NLP more generally: \textbf{Long Documents:} Several Transformer-based models~\cite{Longformer, BigBird, liu2022erniesparse} have been proposed to handle long documents by exploring sparse attention mechanisms.
+These models can handle sequences up to 4096 sub-words, which is largely exceeded in three out of seven LexGLUE tasks (Figure~\ref{fig:lengths}).
+Contrary, the hierarchical model of Section~\ref{sec:baselines} can handle sequences up to 8192 sub-words in our experiments, but a part of the model (the additional Transformer blocks that make the paragraph embeddings aware of the other paragraphs) is not pre-trained, which possibly negatively affects performance. \textbf{Structured Text:} Current models for long documents, like Longformer and BigBird, do not consider the document structure (e.g., sentences, paragraphs, sections).
 For example, window-based attention may consider a sequence of sentences across paragraph boundaries or even consider truncated sentences.
 To exploit the document structure, \citet{yang-etal-2020-smith} proposed SMITH, a hierarchical Transformer model that hierarchically encodes increasingly larger blocks (e.g., words, sentences, documents).
 SMITH is very similar to the hierarchical model of Section~\ref{sec:baselines}, but it is pre-trained end-to-end with two objectives: token-level masked and sentence block language modeling. \textbf{Large-scale Legal Pre-training:} Recent studies~\cite{chalkidis-etal-2020-legalbert,zhengguha2021,bambroo-etal-2021,xiao-etal-2021} introduced language models pre-trained on legal corpora, but of relatively small sizes, i.e., 12--36 GB.
 In the work of \citet{zhengguha2021}, the pre-training corpus covered only a narrowly defined area of legal documents, US court opinions.
 The same applies to Lawformer \cite{xiao-etal-2021}, which was pre-trained on Chinese court opinions.
 Future work could curate and release a legal version of the C4 corpus~\cite{JMLR:v21:20-074}, containing multi-jurisdictional legislation, court decisions, contracts and legal literature at a size of hundreds of GBs.
 Given such a corpus, a large language model capable of processing long structured text could be pre-trained and it might excel in LexGLUE. \textbf{Even Larger Language Models:} Scaling up the capacity of pre-trained models has led to increasingly better results in general NLU benchmarks \cite{kaplan2020}, and models have been scaled up to billions of parameters~\cite{brown2020language,JMLR:v21:20-074, he2021deberta}.
-The effect of largely increasing model capacity has not been studied, however, in LexGLUE (the models we considered have up to 100M parameters).
-Hence, it is currently unclear what computing resources (and funding) one needs to excel in LexGLUE or, more generally, in domain-specific benchmarks.
+In Appendix~\ref{sec:roberta-large}, we observe that using the large version of RoBERTa leads to substantial performance improvements compared to the base version.
+The results are comparable or better - in some cases- compared to the legal-oriented language models (Legal-BERT, CaseLaw-BERT).
+Considering that the two legal-oriented models are much smaller and have been pre-trained with ($5\!-\!10\times$) less data (Section~\ref{tab:examined_models}), we have a strong indication for performance gains by pre-training larger legal-oriented models using larger legal corpora.